Shopify/pitchfork/docs/REFORKING.md

 ```
 PID   COMMAND
-100   \_ pitchfork master
+100   \_ pitchfork monitor
 101       \_ pitchfork mold (gen:1)
 105          \_ pitchfork (gen:1) worker[0]
 ```

-However the `pitchfork` master process registers itself as a "child subreaper" via [`PR_SET_CHILD_SUBREAPER`](https://man7.org/linux/man-pages/man2/prctl.2.html).
+However the `pitchfork` monitor process registers itself as a "child subreaper" via [`PR_SET_CHILD_SUBREAPER`](https://man7.org/linux/man-pages/man2/prctl.2.html).
-This means that any descendant process that is orphaned will be re-parented as a child of the master process rather than a child of the init process (pid 1).
+This means that any descendant process that is orphaned will be re-parented as a child of the monitor process rather than a child of the init process (pid 1).

-With this in mind, the mold forks twice to create an orphaned process that will get re-attached to the master process, effectively forking a sibling rather than a child.
+With this in mind, the mold forks twice to create an orphaned process that will get re-attached to the monitor process, effectively forking a sibling rather than a child.
 Similarly, workers do the same when forking new molds.
 This technique eases killing previous generations of molds and workers.